liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-25h1-release.md

 Previously, if OOS was unavailable, new Office documents couldn't be created from the document library in the browser.
 Additionally, even if Content Types were enabled for the library without OOS/WAC, a new file would be created without a file extension but couldn't be opened in a browser or client app.

 Now, new Office document creation can be initiated in the browser and completed in the client-side application.
-The "New" button in the library toolbar launches the new document within the client-side Office application.
-Also, if Content Types are enabled for the library without OOS/WAC, they're shown in the "New" drop-down.
+The **New** button in the library toolbar launches the new document within the client-side Office application.
+Also, if Content Types are enabled for the library without OOS/WAC, they're shown in the **New** drop-down.
 Selecting one creates a new file of that type and opens it in the appropriate client application.
-For example, selecting "Word document" under the "New" menu creates a new docx file in the library and opens it in the Word client application.
+For example, selecting **Word document** under the **New** menu creates a new docx file in the library and opens it in the Word client application.

 > [!NOTE]
-> If OOS is unavailable and the client machine doesn't have the Office installed, then selecting an Office file type from the "New" drop-down creates an empty file in the library.
+> If OOS is unavailable and the client machine doesn't have the Office installed, then selecting an Office file type from the **New** drop-down creates an empty file in the library.
 This mirrors the old behavior but the file will have the correct extension.

 :::image type="content" source="../media/create-new-office-file-spse.png" alt-text="Screenshot displaying the New button with file extensions in the browser of SharePoint library.":::